ourcodingclub/ourcodingclub.github.io/_posts/2017-03-15-mixed-models.md

 **Acknowledgements:** First of all, thanks where thanks are due.
 This tutorial has been built on the tutorial written by <a href="https://twitter.com/ldbailey255" target="_blank">Liam Bailey</a>, who has been kind enough to let me use chunks of his script, as well as some of the data.
 Having this backbone of code made my life much, much easier, so thanks Liam, you are a star!
 The seemingly excessive waffling is mine.

 If you are familiar with linear models, aware of their shortcomings and happy with their fitting, then you should be able to very quickly get through the first five sections below.
-I am however including them for the sake of completeness and in an attempt to cater to a broader audience.
+Beginners might want to spend multiple sessions on this tutorial to take it all in.

-Similarly, I include quite a bit of explanatory text: you might choose to just skim it for now and go through the "coding bits" of the tutorial.
+Similarly, you will find quite a bit of explanatory text: you might choose to just skim it for now and go through the "coding bits" of the tutorial.
 But it will be here to help you along when you start using mixed models with your own data and you need a bit more context.

 To get all you need for this session, __go to <a href = "https://github.com/ourcodingclub/CC-Linear-mixed-models" target="_blank">the repository for this tutorial</a>, click on `Clone/Download/Download ZIP` to download the files and then unzip the folder.
 Alternatively, fork the repository to your own Github account, clone the repository on your computer and start a version-controlled project in RStudio.
 For more details on how to do this, please check out our <a href = "https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank"> Intro to Github for version control</a> tutorial.__